 - You can leave the poppy seeds out of the dressing and no substitutions are needed.

-- You can make this broccoli salad ahead.
-It will last for 2-3 days when stored in a sealed container in the refrigerator.
-The dressing may get watered down over time, but it will still taste delicious.
+- You can make this healthy broccoli salad ahead.
+Once you toss it with the dressing, it’s best served within one day.
+However, you can store the dressing and salad separately for up to 2-3 days in the refrigerator and toss together right before serving.
+Once the dressing and salad are combined, the dressing may get watered down over time, but it will still taste delicious.

 More Broccoli Salad Recipes